xWink/Discord-Bot/README.md

 !join [role name] - if the role already exists, it is assigned to the user.
 Else, the user's id and requested role are stored in a CSV file.
 If enough users apply for the same role, the role and a private text channel are created and all applicants are assigned to it

-!leave [role name] - unassigns role from user and removes their application to that role from the csv file if it's there
+!leave [role name] - unassigns role from user and removes their application for that role from the csv file

 !help - gives examples and instructions for using !join and !leave